Shivani’s blog post Happy Periods? Hah!! is a must read for all. Here is what she says,

-“It is time India had some vending machines installed in bathrooms in malls , offices, schools etc “ , a teenage girl joined the discussion .
-LMAO vending machines ?
-First let them become sensitive and most of all aware of the natural thing on which we have no control.
+“It is time India had some vending machines installed in bathrooms in malls, offices, schools etc ” , a teenage girl joined the discussion.
+LMAO, vending machines?
+First let them become sensitive and most of all aware of the natural process on which we have no control.
 Let them puke the age-old formula that has been shoved down their throats by the elder women of their homes.

-I asked her politely, ” is asking for sanitary pads or tampons and carrying them unwrapped or telling your boyfriend or son or husband to get it for you if they are going to the market an advertisement ?
-Is it not normal to say ” I have periods and need napkins etc. or I have cramps or heavy flow so need rest ?
-Is is something abnormal ?
+I asked her politely, ” is asking for sanitary pads or tampons and carrying them unwrapped or telling your boyfriend or son or husband to get it for you if they are going to the market an advertisement?
+Is it not normal to say, ” I have my periods and need napkins etc. or I have cramps or heavy flow so need rest?
+Is it something abnormal ?”

-She didn’t know how to answer that .
+She didn’t know how to answer that.
 Obviously her parents never talked to her openly about it and this view was never expressed.
-What is privacy and what is socially imposed are two concepts one needs to be clear about.
+What is privacy and what are socially imposed taboos, are two concepts one needs to be clear about.

 When a biological body function experienced by half the world is limited to the confines of home and only between members of the gender experiencing it, it needs reviewing.
 Making menstruation a tainted issue or something to be hushed up and never spoken about with the other gender is counterproductive and completely unnecessary

 It is an integral part of our body and being forced to feel extra discomfort or shame about it is not only unfair but it also affect our mental well-being, productivity, self-esteem among other things